Godmanchester Chinese Bridge

-Godmanchester Chinese Bridge is a landmark of the town of Godmanchester, Huntingdonshire (now administered as part of Cambridgeshire, England).
+Godmanchester Chinese Bridge is a Grade II Listed building and landmark of the town of Godmanchester, Huntingdonshire (now administered as part of Cambridgeshire, England).
 It is a pedestrian bridge that spans a mill stream on the River Great Ouse and is, as the name suggests, built in an ostensibly Chinese style.
-The original was constructed in 1827 to designs by the architect James Gallier, but it fell into a bad condition and was replaced with a replica by the local council in 1960.
+The original was constructed in 1827 to designs by the architect James Gallier, but the wooden span fell into a bad condition and was replaced with a replica by the local council in 1960.

 The origins of the bridge are somewhat unusual.
 "Chinese Chippendale" had been a fashion of the mid-18th century, a time when the town was building a mansion for the Receiver General of Huntingdonshire by the river.
 Island Hall had included a rather smaller Chinese bridge, linking it to an ornamental island.
 It seems likely that this served as the inspiration for the public bridge several decades later – its white timbers are also in the Chinese Chippendale style.

-The bridge was removed by crane on Tuesday 9 February 2010.
+The wooden span of the bridge was removed by crane on Tuesday 9 February 2010.
 A replica, built in Yorkshire by CTS Bridges, was put into position on Monday 15th and Tuesday 16 February.